aaOpenSource/Projects/CONTRIBUTING.md

 So, how can you contribute?

-## Existing Code
+## Existing Projects

-* Check out an existing project, try it out, and submit issues back here.
+* Check out [an existing project](http://aaopensource.org/projects/), try it out, and submit an issue.
 * If you have a solution, feel free to create a merge request and contribute back in to the code.

 If you aren't comfortable with merge requests, give us a shout and let's walk through it together.

 Check out [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/#contributing) from GitHub to get a nice guide on how to get rolling with issues and pull requests.

+### What can be contributed?

+* Any tool, script, or code that is useful to ArchestrA development is welcome.
+* Any programming language is welcome.

 ## New Projects